soundanalogous/Breakout/README.md

 ---
 Breakout is developed by Jeff Hoefs

 Breakout is based largely on the as3 library of [Funnel](http://funnel.cc).
-The author is also a contributor of the Funnel as3 library.
+The author is also a contributor to the Funnel as3 library.

 Logo and icon designed by Claire Lin